NethsaraWMRC/Spirit11-Frontend/README.md

 ### Player Management

-View comprehensive player statistics including batting average, strike rate, bowling economy Filter and search players by various criteria
+-View comprehensive player statistics including batting average, strike rate, bowling economy -Filter and search players by various criteria
-Add new players to the database
+-Add new players to the database
-View detailed player profiles with performance metrics
+-View detailed player profiles with performance metrics

-### Spiriter AI Assistant

-AI-powered chatbot to answer queries about cricket players Get insights on player statistics and performance Receive recommendations for optimal team composition Natural language processing for conversational interactions

 ### Tournament Management

-View tournament summaries and statistics
+-View tournament summaries and statistics
-Track team and player performance across matches
-Data visualization for key performance indicators
+-Track team and player performance across matches -Data visualization for key performance indicators

 ### User Interface

-Responsive design for mobile and desktop views Dark/light mode toggle
+-Responsive design for mobile and desktop views -Dark/light mode toggle
-Interactive tables and charts
+-Interactive tables and charts
-Pop-up modals for detailed information
+-Pop-up modals for detailed information

 ## 🧪 Using the Application

 ### Player Management

-Navigate to the "Players" section from the sidebar View the player list with key statistics
+-Navigate to the "Players" section from the sidebar -View the player list with key statistics
-Use search and filters to find specific players
-Click on a player to view detailed statistics
+-Use search and filters to find specific players -Click on a player to view detailed statistics
-Admin users can add or remove players marked as "New Players"
+-Admin users can add or remove players marked as "New Players"

 ### Admin Features

-View tournament summaries with aggregated statistics Monitor player performance across tournaments
+-View tournament summaries with aggregated statistics -Monitor player performance across tournaments
-Track team statistics and match results
+-Track team statistics and match results

 ## 🛠️ Technology Stack

-Frontend: React with TypeScript
+-Frontend: React with TypeScript
-UI Framework: Tailwind CSS
+-UI Framework: Tailwind CSS
-Data Visualization: Custom chart components
+-Data Visualization: Custom chart components
-Routing: React Router
+-Routing: React Router

 ```